astrogirlnim/GeneKnow/documentation/Whitepaper/Whitepaper_Draft.md

 ## 10. Conclusion

 Geneknow democratizes genomic analysis with privacy at its core, bridging accessibility and scientific rigor through local-first processing, comprehensive risk assessment, and clinician-friendly reporting.
+As a completely free and open-source platform that stores no PHI, Geneknow removes both cost and privacy barriers to genomic analysis, enabling equitable access to advanced genomic risk assessment tools for clinicians and researchers worldwide.

 ## References